KristianNelson/KristianNelson.github.io/index.md

 title: Kristian Nelson GIS Portfolio
 ---

 Welcome to my GIS portfolio!
 Here you can find some examples of projects I have worked on personally, or large scale research projects I am involved in.
 I am a graduate of the University of Maryland, Baltimore County and looking to get into the industry!
 I am seeking career building opportunities in the field of Geographic Information Science as an GIS Analyst, Specialist, or Technician.
 I am also seeking opportunities in the feild of Environmental Science as an Environmental Specialist, Scientist, or Planner, and other related positions where I can apply and improve my current skills, expand upon my knowledge from others in the field, and show my passion through my work.
-Feel free to contact me via email if you have any questioins.
-Contact information is on the Contact Page.
+Feel free to contact me via email if you have any questions.

 <!--This is the first row of projects -->
 <div style="display:table-row; width:100%; table-layout: fixed">